curatorsigma/critic-format/TEI_subspec.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 # File Layout
-Each page (not folio) of an ancient manuscript MUST reside in a separate TEI file.
+Each Manuscript in its entirety MUST be inside a single TEI file.
 ## File Naming Scheme
-The names for TEI files SHOULD be `{manuscript name}_{folio}_{recto/verso}` for folios.
+The names for TEI files SHOULD be a unique name of the manuscript.

-Manuscripts in scroll form (or other forms without natural pagebreaks) SHOULD be given as an individual TEI file for each image.
-Their filename SHOULD be `{manuscript name}_{image-id}`

-## Directory Structure
-`critic` uses this directory structure.
-For interchange purposes, you are free to use any directory structure that seems convenient.
-- `{manuscript name}`
-    - page files
+## Internal files for single pages
+When it is desirable to only give transcription information about a single page, the `<div type="page"/>` alone MAY be put in a single file.
+It should be noted that this file *is not* valid TEI since it misses the header.

+When only giving information about a single page, a full TEI file with header MAY NOT be used.
+This restriction is to prevent the header information being duplicated across several files.

 # Metadata
 ## The TEI Header
-This TEI Header MUST be present in every individual TEI file.
+This TEI Header (`<teiHeader>`) MUST be present in every TEI file.

 ### titleStmt
-The `title` inside `titleStmt` MUST be given as `{manuscript name} folio {folio number} {recto/verse}.` when the manuscript has folios or `{manuscript name} page {page number}` if it does not (e.g. for scrolls).
+The `title` inside `titleStmt` MUST be given as `{manuscript name}`.

 ### publicationStmt
 The `publicationStmt` MUST be given as `<p>This digital reproduction is published as part of TanakhCC and licensed as https://creativecommons.org/publicdomain/zero/1.0.</p>`.